 Prospect agreed a performance management booklet setting out a new approach to performance management for everyone in BT from April 2010.

-Since late 2012 we have been more and more aware of greater pressure to force ratings to fit a bell curve.
+Recent months have seen more and more pressure to force ratings to fit a bell curve.
 This is a clear breach of the agreement and abuse of the process.
-We are pushing BT hard to stop this wholly negative numbers based approach which is damaging to individuals, teams and the business.
+We are pushing BT hard to stop this wholly negative numbers based approach and have recently agreed two key documents:

-We have recently conducted a survey of members and non members in BT and you can see the full results here.
-We have shared the results with BT and are currently awaiting to hear their views on next steps.
+In Feb 2013 we conducted a survey of members and non members in BT and you can see the full results here.
+We shared the results with BT.

 There's some general advice for members on this page and more detailed advice eg on coaching plans or raising issues about your rating here.